jpcca/pysaebm/README.md

 - 2025-05-28 (V 2.2.0)
    - Added algorithm name in the title of traceplots.
    - Added runtime in `results.json`.

+- 2025-05-29 (V 2.2.2)
+   - Added seed in `run.py` to enable reproducibility of the ordering results.
+   - Added `rng` in random shuffling.